bhargavaveluru/CloudCostGuardian/README.md

 # 🛡️ Cloud Cost Guardian

-Automates the collection and ingestion of detailed AWS cost and usage data into New Relic, enabling enhanced cloud cost monitoring, real-time alerting, and powerful visualization.
+Automates the collection and ingestion of detailed AWS cost and usage data into New Relic, enabling enhanced cloud cost monitoring, real-time alerting and powerful visualization.

 ## 📌 Overview